Progress on ELISE

 One of the two segments of the plasma grid viewed from the accelerator side.
 The ions are extracted from the ion source through the circular apertures.

-For the HNBs, ITER has chosen to further develop the Radio Frequency- (RF-) driven negative ion source developed at the Institute for Plasma Physics (IPP) at Garching, near Munich in Germany.
+For the heating neutral beams, ITER has chosen to further develop the radio frequency- (RF-) driven negative ion source developed at the Institute for Plasma Physics (IPP) at Garching, near Munich in Germany.
 The ITER ion source will be about eight times larger than the RF-driven sources developed at IPP.
 The next step in the development of the ion source is to build a source half the size of that of ITER, and to test its performance on the "Extraction from a Large Ion Size Experiment" (ELISE) test bed that is now under construction at IPP.

 The ion source body viewed from the accelerator.
 The accelerator will protrude into the ion source and the plasma grid will be at the level of the inner row of diagnostic flanges that can be seen at the bottom of the source.
 There will be four 'drivers' attached to the rear of the source.
 In the picture, three of the driver positions have metal flanges attached.
 The source body is made of stainless steel with a coating of copper on the inside to help distribute any heat load from the plasma in the ion source.
 The copper surfaces will later be coated with a thin layer of molybdenum that minimizes sputtering by ions from the plasma hitting the source body walls.

 ELISE aims to extract and accelerate to 60 keV 20 A of D- for 3,600 s—half the current, but the full pulse length that will be required from the ITER source.
 The status in the construction and design of ELISE was the topic of the progress meeting held on 3-4 March at IPP with the participation of staff from ITER, IPP, the European Domestic Agency F4E and the RFX Consortium from Padua, Italy.